MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 </tbody>
 </table>

-Microsoft will also deliver and install monthly updates for security and stability directly to Windows 10 Mobile devices.
+Microsoft also delivers and installs monthly updates for security and stability directly to Windows 10 Mobile devices.
 These <strong>Quality Updates</strong>, released under Microsoft control via Windows Update, are available for all devices running Windows 10 Mobile.
 Windows 10 Mobile devices consume Feature Updates and Quality Updates as part of the same standard update process.

-Quality Updates are usually smaller than Feature Updates, but the installation process and experience is very similar, though larger updates will take more time to install.
+Quality Updates are usually smaller than Feature Updates, but the installation process and experience is very similar, though larger updates take more time to install.
 Enterprise customers can manage the update experience and process on Windows 10 Mobile devices using an MDM system, after upgrading the devices to Enterprise edition.
-In most cases, policies to manage the update process will apply to both feature and quality updates.
+In most cases, policies to manage the update process apply to both feature and quality updates.

 Microsoft aspires to update Windows 10 Mobile devices with the latest updates automatically and without being disruptive for all customers.
-Out-of-the-box, a Windows 10 Mobile device will Auto Scan for available updates.
-However, depending on the device’s network and power status, update methods and timing will vary.
+Out-of-the-box, a Windows 10 Mobile device uses Auto Scan to search for available updates.
+However, depending on the device’s network and power status, update methods and timing may vary.

 <table>
 <colgroup>